mgonto/angular2-the-new-horizon/README.md

-## Talk Starter
+## Angular 2: The new horizon

 This are the slides for the talk WHAT TALK?

-You can see them at http://mgonto.github.io/talk-starter
+You can see them at [http://mgonto.github.io/angular2-the-new-horizon](http://mgonto.github.io/angular2-the-new-horizon)

 ## Thanks